-With the interwoven topic of death and the Trickster-like figures, Obreht has been compared with Nobel laureate Isaac Bashevis Singer.
-Singer was famous for that folkloric quality, but he’s also been inextricably linked through his stories and history to Holocaust literature.
-Now, Obreht is linked to Balkan and Yugoslavian literature, but her works also place her in the company of writers like Toni Morrison and Gabriel Garcia Marquez.
+With the interwoven topic of death and the Trickster-like figures, Obreht stands with the likes of Nobel laureate Isaac Bashevis Singer, who was famous for his folkloric quality and the link with Holocaust literature.
+Obreht fits into Balkan and Yugoslavian literature, but she has found a place with greats like Toni Morrison and Gabriel Garcia Marquez.

-She did not directly experience the death and carnage, but she draws from stories told by her family, friends, and acquaintances.
-(Even though they escaped when she was 7, she imbues an exile’s sense of angst, or PTSD at a distance, of lost innocence and found experience far surpassing her years.
+Although she didn’t peraonally experience the horrors, she still draws from stories told by her family, friends, and acquaintances.
+(Even though they escaped when she was 7, she absorbs an exile’s sense of angst, or PTSD at a distance, of lost innocence and found experience far surpassing her years.
 She should not know that pain.)

-It’s the power of her prose that has already ensured her a place in literary history, but she has also been recognized for her work with the Orange Prize for Fiction in 2011.
+The power of her prose ensures her a place in literary history, but she’s also recognized for her work with the Orange Prize for Fiction in 2011.
 Beyond this debut novel, Oberht has published stories and essays in The New Yorker, The Guardian, The Atlantic, and Harper’s Magazine.

-Her next novel, Inland, is scheduled for release in Fall 2019.
-She also took her pen name (and changed her surname) based on her grandfather’s deathbed wish in 2006 for her to publish using his last name.
-In many ways, then, her debut novel, The Tiger’s Wife, is a tribute to her grandfather: his life, his experiences, and his generation; but she also manages to bridge the gap.
+Her novel, Inland, was released in Fall 2019.
+She took her pen name (and changed her surname) based on her grandfather’s deathbed wish in 2006 for her to publish using his last name.
+In many ways, her debut novel, The Tiger’s Wife, pays tribute to her grandfather: his life, his experiences, and his generation.
+She bridges the gap.
 She writes across generations, giving voice to all those who were (and are) silenced.